michaelmayer-hpe/Labs/Git/Base.md

 As you will become an active contributor of the **Awesome Project**, your first task will be to add your names to the contributors list.

 You have seen this list in the description of the project.
 This description is actually stored into a file that is part of the project, like any other one.
 From the **Files** panel you will find it at the root of the project, name **README.md**.
 Navigate to it, and click the **edit** button.
-From this editor, edit the line corresponding to your group number to write your names.
+Within this editor, edit the line corresponding to your group number and write your names.
 You can review your changes with the **Preview changes** button.
+**Markdown** is used everywhere across GitLab, in order to format any text, like issue descriptions or wiki pages.
+Please take some time to discover [TODO: link] the GitLab **Markdown** guide.

 Now it gets interesting.
 As your are **developer** of the project, not **master** or **owner**, you don't have write permission to the `master` branch.
 In order to have your contribution included into the `master` branch, you have to create and submit a **merge request**.

-- master is protected, MR!
+// TODO :
+Click the **Use a merge request** button, enter a concise description of the change your are proposing, assign it to a repository master, and submit the merge request.
+This will create a new branch with one commit containing your change.
+This branch will be merged into `master` branch by GitLab, when the assignee will accept your merge request.

 ## Enter your first issue

 Our project is not perfect; it is containing some bugs.
-Each group will have to discover one bug, create an issue and assign it to another group.
+Each group will have to discover one bug, and follow it up until it gets fixed.

-- list of issue
-- list a assignee
+Here is the bugs we are aware of, each of them assigned to a group:

+1. Group 1: something is wrong with the **vegetables list**
+2. Group 2: the **ascending numbers feature** looks to be broken
+3. Group 3: the **black and white** feature behaves strangely
+4. Group 4: **odd numbers** are sometimes not really odd numbers
+5. Group 5: **France flag colors** are blue, white and red, nothing more
+6. Group 6: the **descending numbers feature** looks to be broken
+7. Group 7: something is wrong with the **fruits list**
+8. Group 8: **even numbers** are sometimes not really even numbers
+9. Group 9: the **colors** feature behaves strangely
+10. Group 10: something is wrong with the **drinks list**

 - details about commit ref

 ## Fix your first issue with your first merge request